grafana/mimir/docs/sources/getting-started/_index.md

   - url: http://localhost:9009/prometheus/api/v1/push
 ```

-The configuration for an Agent that scrapes itself for metrics and writes those metrics to Mimir would look similar to:
+The configuration for an Agent that scrapes itself for metrics and writes those metrics to Grafana Mimir would look similar to:

 ```yaml
 server: